 Listserv allows you to send an email to a single address, and have the message automatically delivered to a group of people.
 Mailing lists enable easy two-way communication between you and other members of your list, both internal and external to the University.
 Listserv is effective for announcements, moderated discussions, and mailing to groups on a variety of email systems.

-Faculty, staff, and students can download the latest version of Microsoft 365 free of charge as part of the Microsoft Campus Agreement.
+Faculty, staff, and students can download the latest version of Microsoft 365 (Formerly Microsoft Office) free of charge as part of the Microsoft Campus Agreement.
 You can install Microsoft 365 on up to five computers or devices, either University owned or personally owned.
-The package includes Word, Excel, Powerpoint, Outlook, Skype and Access (PC only) for Windows and Mac.
+The package includes Word, Excel, Powerpoint, Outlook, and Access (PC only) for Windows and Mac.

 Microsoft 365 Forms